ShunSakurai/check_forbidden/README.md

 - Create forbidden term list for [Microsoft Style Guide](https://www.microsoft.com/Language/en-US/StyleGuides.aspx) as an example
 - Make the program callable from external programs
 - Automate the test
-- Display the shortcut key when hovering over that UI

 ### Features not coming
 - Add file by dragging.
 The drag and drop feature is hard to use in tkinter